HugCls/HugCls/README.md

-2025-02-24: "Some men see things as they are and ask why.
-Others dream things that never were and ask why not." - George Bernard Shaw
+2025-02-25: "Yesterday is the past, tomorrow is the future, today is a gift - that's why it's called the present." - George Bernard Shaw